 Wrist Thong: Handle is drilled and flared on butt end, and a fine quality nylon thong is attached.
-(Not available on scalloped butt cap or flanged scalloped butt cap.)
+(Not available on scalloped or smooth coolie cap, or flanged scalloped butt cap.)
 Also available on all handles without butt caps.

 Standard Hilt Shapes